cromulus/pi-kiosk/README.md

 but you can accept or override each prompt.
 Set `PI_KIOSK_ASSUME_DEFAULTS=1` when running the script if you need a fully non-interactive run (CI, Ansible, etc.)—it will reuse whatever is already in `/etc/pi-kiosk/kiosk.env`.
+If it finds an existing install it asks whether you want to update in place, reset (wipe + reinstall), or uninstall.

 Maintenance helpers: